Transfer tax

 A MEU that ceases to be exempt from federal and Ontario income tax is deemed to dispose all its assets at fair market value, with any tax gain arising on the deemed disposition being subject to PILs (PILs deemed disposition rules).
 Ontario Power Generation Inc. and the corporation’s subsidiaries are also subject to PILs deemed disposition rules.

-Any MEUs’ capital gains arising under the PILs deemed disposition rules were exempt from PILs for the period beginning January 1, 2016 and ending December 31, 2018.
+Any MEU’s capital gains arising under the PILs deemed disposition rules are exempt from PILs for the period between January 1, 2016 and December 31, 2028.

-The exemption will continue and remain in effect for any MEUs with a related Merger, Acquisition, Amalgamation and Divestiture application before the OEB before January 1, 2023, and a written agreement completed before January 1, 2023 provided the agreement is not materially changed thereafter.
+The exemption is effective for any MEUs with a related Merger, Acquisition, Amalgamation and Divestiture application before the OEB before January 1, 2029, and a written agreement completed before January 1, 2029 provided the agreement is not materially changed thereafter.

 PILs and dispositions of partnership interests